tnglemongrass/git-identity-checker/README.md

 - IntellijIDEA 2023.2.4 or later
 - Written in Kotlin, Gradle, ...

+### Running / Debugging

+- Open the project in Intellij, set breakpoints and click the debug icon.
+A new IntelliJ Community Edition window will open and stop on breakpoints.
+- There is also a log available, menu 'Help', 'Show log in files' (old UI also allows to open log in IDE), look for lines containing "GitIdentityChecker".

 ### Where is the code?
 - All the commit check logic is in `src/main/kotlin/com/github/CheckinHandlerFactory.kt`
 - The plugin components are registered in `src/main/resources/META-INF/plugin.xml`

-### Debugging

-- Open the project in Intellij, set breakpoints and click the debug icon.
-A new IntelliJ Community Edition window will open and stop on breakpoints.
-- There is also a log available, menu 'Help', 'Show log in files' (old UI also allows to open log in IDE), look for lines containing "GitIdentityChecker".

 ## Screenshots
 ![](screenshots/screenshot5.png)